RedCali/LCD8448/README.md

 #include <LCD8448.h>
 ```

-## Using with diffrent IDE'S
+## Using with different IDE'S

 ### Arduino

-The easiest way to get started on the Arduino Platform is, to use an example project like `LCD8448_simple`, as there is allready included the `LCD8448_Config.h` file.
+The easiest way to get started on the Arduino Platform is, to use an example project like `LCD8448_simple`, as there is already included the `LCD8448_Config.h` file.

 ### PlatformIO